Department of Microbiology & Cell Biology

-A variety of undergraduate degrees and minors are housed in the Department of Microbiology.
-These include: B.S. degrees in Microbiology, Cell Biology & Neuroscience, and Biotechnology.
+A variety of undergraduate degrees and minors are housed in the Department of Microbiology & Cell Biology.
+These include: Bachelor of Science degrees in Microbiology, Cell Biology & Neuroscience, and Biotechnology.
 Minors include: Microbiology, Astrobiology, Genetics, and Global Health.
-A non-degree certificate in Pre-veterinary medicine is also offered.
+An Undergraduate Certificate in Pre-Veterinary Medicine is also offered.
 Graduate programs are offered for either an M.S. or Ph.D. degree.

 Microbiology degree programs are designed to prepare students for careers in microbiology with emphasis in medical microbiology, immunology, molecular biology, virology, microbial physiology, microbial ecology, microbial genetics, and environmental microbiology.
-The Microbiology curriculum has three options: Microbiology (with various tracks), Medical Laboratory Science and Environmental Health.
-Cell Biology & Neuroscience offers a concentration in Biomedical Sciences.
+The Microbiology curriculum has two options: Microbiology and Medical Laboratory Science.
+Cell Biology & Neuroscience offers an option in Biomedical Sciences.
 There is also a Biotechnology curriculum with options in Animal Systems and Microbial Systems.

 Medical Laboratory Science Option